Most strategies end up gathering dust on the shelf. Never executed.

 Actions can be actions to develop your strategy, as well as actions to execute your strategy.

-There are a number of ways that you could use this.
+There are many ways that you could use this.

 Similarly, you can break a strategic initiative down into the list of actions necessary to complete it.
 Again, you could attach various stakeholders, in various roles, to each of these actions.
 And you could attach each action to the relevant meetings at which it needs to be discussed.